OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/tf-issu-rhosp-13.rst

                 ``cd /etc/contrail/issu/./issu_node_sync_post.sh./issu_node_pair.sh del``

        c.
-Check the status of Tungsten Fabric service on the ISSU node.
+Check the status of OpenSDN service on the ISSU node.

           ``sudo contrail-status``

           The status must be ``active`` or ``backup``.

-   11. Upgrade the Tungsten Fabric control plane node.
+   11. Upgrade the OpenSDN control plane node.

        a.
 Run the following commands: